-DSA1C53 indicates the number of times the respondent reported having a hemoglobin A1c blood test in 2008.
+DSA1C53 indicates the number of times the respondent reported having a hemoglobin A1c blood test in 2009.
 Note that, prior to 2005, DSA1C53 did not reflect whether the person had a hemoglobin A1c blood test, only whether the person had a hemoglobin A1c test.
-DSFT0953, DSFT0853, DSFT0753, DSFB0753, and DSFTNV53 indicate whether the respondent reported having his or her feet checked for sores or irritations: in 2009, in 2008, in 2007, before 2007, or never, respectively.
-DSEY0953, DSEY0853, DSEY0753, DSEB0753 and DSEYNV53 indicate whether the respondent reported having an eye exam in which the pupils were dilated: in 2009, in 2008, in 2007, before 2007, or never, respectively.
-DSCH0953, DSCH0853, DSCH0753, DSCB0753, and DSCHNV53 indicate the last time the respondent reported having his or her blood cholesterol checked: in 2009, in 2008, in 2007, before 2007, or never, respectively.
-DSFL0953, DSFL0853, DSFL0753, DSVB0753, and DSFLNV53 indicate the when the person got a flu vaccination including the flu vaccine nasal spray: in 2009, in 2008, in 2007, before 2007, or never, respectively.
+DSFT1053.
+DSFT0953, DSFT0853, DSFB0853, and DSFTNV53 indicate whether the respondent reported having his or her feet checked for sores or irritations: in 2010, in 2009, in 2008, before 2008, or never, respectively.
+DSEY1053, DSEY0953, DSEY0853, DSEB0853 and DSEYNV53 indicate whether the respondent reported having an eye exam in which the pupils were dilated: in 2010, in 2009, in 2008, before 2008, or never, respectively.
+DSCH1053, DSCH0953, DSCH0853, DSCB0853, and DSCHNV53 indicate the last time the respondent reported having his or her blood cholesterol checked: in 2010, in 2009, in 2008, before 2008, or never, respectively.
+DSFL1053, DSFL0953, DSFL0853, DSVB0853, and DSFLNV53 indicate the when the person got a flu vaccination including the flu vaccine nasal spray: in 2010, in 2009, in 2008, before 2008, or never, respectively.
 DSKIDN53 and DSEYPR53 ascertain whether the diabetes has caused kidney or eye problems, respectively.
 DSDIET53, DSMED53 and DSINSU53 indicate if the respondent reported being treated for his/her diabetes by the following methods: diet, oral medications or insulin, respectively.

 The five variables that assess different ways the person with diabetes can learn about diabetes care are: DSCPCP53 (learned care from a primary care provider), DSCNPC53 (learned care from a provider not in the person's primary care practice), DSCPHN53 (learned care from a phone call with a provider), DSCINT53 (learned care from reading about it on the internet), DSCGRP53 (learned care by taking a group class).
+Creation of these variables is based on the answer to a gate question, which asks, "During the last 12 months, have you learned how to take care of your diabetes?"
+Note that there is no variable listed in the codebook to indicate the answer to that question, since it is only used for creation of the follow-up variables DSCPCP53, DSCNPC53, DSCPHN53, DSCINT53, and DSCGRP53.
+These follow-up variables are set to Inapplicable (-1) for persons who report not having learned how to take care of their diabetes during the last 12 months.
 The variable DSCONF53 indicates how confident the person is in treating his or her diabetes.
-Those variables that indicate a range of care outside the data year (2007, 2008, and/or 2009) may represent persons with additional information included on the 2007 or the 2009 Full Year Use PUF.
-Additional data for the second-year panel may be available on the 2007 PUF.
+Those variables that indicate a range of care outside the data year (2008, 2009, and/or 2010) may represent persons with additional information included on the 2008 or the 2010 Full Year Use PUF.
+Additional data for the second-year panel may be available on the 2008 PUF.

-If a respondent was unable to respond to the DCS, the questionnaire was completed by a proxy (DSPRX53 = 1).
-A special weight variable (DIABW08P) has been designed to be used with DCS data.
-This weight adjusts for DCS nonresponse and weights to the number of diabetics in the US civilian noninstitutionalized population in 2008 (see Section 3.0 "Survey Sample Information" for details).
-Please note that the weighted frequencies displayed in the HC-115 codebook for the health status variables collected in the SAQ and DCS (as designated in the variable labels) are based on the full-year 2008 person weight PERWT08P.
-However, when using these variables in analysis, weights specific to each of these sets of questions should be used (SAQWT08P, DIABW08P).
+If a person was unable to respond to the DCS, the questionnaire was completed by a proxy (DSPRX53 = 1).
+A special weight variable (DIABW09P) has been designed to be used with DCS data.
+This weight adjusts for DCS nonresponse and weights to the number of diabetics in the US civilian noninstitutionalized population in 2009 (see Section 3.0 "Survey Sample Information" for details).
+Please note that the weighted frequencies displayed in the HC-123 codebook for the health status variables collected in the SAQ and DCS (as designated in the variable labels) are based on the full-year 2009 person weight PERWT09P.
+However, when using these variables in analysis, weights specific to each of these sets of questions should be used (SAQWT09P, DIABW09P).
 For persons who are not assigned a positive DCS weight, the DCS variables are recoded to "Inapplicable" (-1).
 Please see Section 3.0 "Survey Sample Information" for details.